About the author: Kayman McIver

 More questions about scoring?
 240 Tutoring has an article about that, too!
 Check out this CTC scores article to find out more about scoring systems for California teaching exams.

 There are many resources out there to help you study for the CSET: Multiple Subjects.
 The best ones familiarize you with the format of the test, help you master the material, and explain how to answer CRQs.
-You can find resources online and in print, but the interactive online ones are best.
+You can find resources online and in print, but the interactive online guides and tests are best.
 They allow you to better understand what you have mastered and what areas you’re weak in.
+You can find a comprehensive study guide complete with practice tests here!

-The best resources are the CTC Exams website and 240 Tutoring.
-The exam website is ideal for the basics like test structure, when you’ll get your scores, and practicing with the on-screen calculator.
+The best resources will prepare you for the actual test and for the specific subject matter on the test.
+The CTC Exams website is ideal for explaining the test’s structure, letting you know when you’ll get your scores, and allowing you to practice with the on-screen calculator.
 240 Tutoring is ideal for mastering the material.
-240 offers practice questions, flashcards, and a study guide to help you prepare.
-Check out both their free Ultimate Guide and their complete CSET Multiple Subjects Study Guide.
+240’s comprehensive study guide offers practice questions, flashcards, and study material to help you prepare.
+Check out both the free exam overview and practice test page and the complete CSET Multiple Subjects Study Guide.

 There are study guides all over the internet, but that doesn’t mean they are good.
-The best one available is from 240 Tutoring because it offers all the usual things plus a diagnostic test for each subtest.
-These pretests will tell you what topics you have already mastered and what topics you need extra practice on.
-You can focus your study time and be sure you’ll pass.
+The best one available is from 240 Tutoring because it offers all the usual things plus a practice test for each subtest to help you make the best study plan.
+These pretests will tell you what topics you have already mastered and what topics you need extra practice on, so you can focus your study time and be sure you’ll pass.

-If your test is soon and you cannot spread out your studying as much as you would like, check out Dr. Kristy Mulkey’s “Effective Cramming” tips.
+If your test is coming up soon and you cannot spread out your studying as much as you would like, check out Dr. Kristy Mulkey’s “Effective Cramming” tips.

 You should study quite a bit for the CSET: Multiple Subjects.
-You may need more effort in some subjects compared to others, but the only way to know is with a pretest.
-Take that first and then you can determine how much time to spend on each topic.
+You may need more effort in some subjects compared to others, but the only way to know is with a practice test.
+After completing the practice test, you can determine how much time to spend on each topic to make sure you pass!